 Neck pain is a common ailment that can show up at any time as a reaction to some type of sudden stress, poor sleeping posture or a lack of joint or muscle mobility or flexibility.

-There are a number of simple, natural remedies available for both relieving and expediting the healing process of neck pain that we've mentioned here.
+There are a number of simple, natural remedies available for both relieving and expediting the healing process of neck pain that we've shared with you here.

 Tolman Self Care.